Sphere10/Hydrogen/doc/Architecture/3-tier Architecture.md

 ## Modules

 Whereas a domain is a vertical-slice across multiple-tiers, a  module is a horizontal slice within single tier.
-A module is synonymous with a "code-library" and a ".NET project".
-A module can also consist of the executable project (GUI, console, plugin), resources packages for graphics, sounds, etc.
+Most modules take the form of a code-library that live within a tier  (e.g. a single "project" in a .NET solution).
+However, modules in the presentation-tier can also generate an executable artefact that is run within an operating system.
+These types of "executable modules" include GUI executables targeting a host GUI framework  (i.e WinForms,  QT, WPF, Blazor, WPF, WinForms, Blazor, ASP.NET, etc),  console-based executables and background-running executables (i.e. daemons, services).
+Modules can also inc.  can also consist of the executable project (GUI, console, plugin), resources packages for graphics, sounds, etc.

 ![Modules](resources/Modules-75pct.png)